gpufit/Gpuspline/docs/api.rst

 .. _api-description:

 ===============================
-spline_analysis API description
+Gpuspline API description
 ===============================

-The spline_analysis source code compiles to a dynamic-link library (DLL), providing C interfaces.
+The Gpuspline source code compiles to a dynamic-link library (DLL), providing C interfaces.
 In the sections below, the C interfaces and their arguments are described in detail.

 .. _c-interface: